NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Astradaemon.md

     desc: " (divine,illusion,visual) An astradaemon bends light, appearing shifted from its true position, though still in the same space.
 Creatures targeting the astradaemon must attempt a DC 11 Flat check check, as if the astradaemon were [[Conditions/Hidden|Hidden]], even though it remains [[Conditions/Observed|Observed]].
 Effects such as the Blind-Fight feat and halfling's keen eyes that apply on the flat check against hidden creatures also apply against a displaced astradaemon."

   - name: "Soul Siphon"
     desc: " (aura,divine,force) 30 feet.
 An astradaemon draws power from the souls of the recently slain.
-If a Small or larger living creature dies within its aura, the astradaemon gains 5 temporary Hit Points and a status bonus to attack and damage rolls for 1 round, unless the creature was slain by an astradaemon's Devour Soul ability.\nIncorporeal undead and living spirits traveling outside the body take 1d8 force damage each round within the daemon's aura from the spiritual pressure as the astradaemon pulls in fragments of their soul.\n[[Bestiary Effects/Effect_ Soul Siphon|Effect: Soul Siphon]]"
+If a Small or larger living creature dies within its aura, the astradaemon gains 5 temporary Hit Points and a status bonus to attack and damage rolls for 1 round, unless the creature was slain by an astradaemon's Devour Soul ability.\n\nIncorporeal undead and living spirits traveling outside the body take 1d8 force damage each round within the daemon's aura from the spiritual pressure as the astradaemon pulls in fragments of their soul.\n\n[[Bestiary Effects/Effect_ Soul Siphon|Effect: Soul Siphon]]"

 attacks:
   - name: ""